manabuo/machine-learning-using-tensorflow/chapters/chapter2.md

 ### What is TensorFlow

 Most notable difference between TensorFlow and other libraries is that TensorFlow does all its computation in graphs.
-A TensorFlow graph is a description of operands and operations that are required to preform a task.
-This meas, that TensorFlow programs separate the definition of computations from their execution.
+A TensorFlow graph is a description of operands and operations that are required to perform a task.
+This means, that TensorFlow programs separate the definition of computations from their execution.
 For more details on computational graphs see the following:

 * [Calculus on Computational Graphs: Backpropagation](http://colah.github.io/posts/2015-08-Backprop/)
 * [What is a TensorFlow Session?](http://danijar.com/what-is-a-tensorflow-session/)